moonglum/dotfiles/README.md

 # dotfiles

 This is the VM that I work in.
 It contains my configurations of vim, tmux, fish and more.
-On my Mac, there are no developer tools installed except Vagrant, VirtualBox, Terminal.app, and the Xcode Command Line Tools.
+On my Mac, there are no developer tools installed except Vagrant, VirtualBox, iTerm2, and the Xcode Command Line Tools.
 My dotfiles contains a Vagrantfile to provision the Vagrant box running in VirtualBox with Ansible.
 So when I want to start developing on my machine, I do a `vagrant up && vagrant ssh` and then I work inside the Vagrant box.
 From time to time I run a `vagrant destroy` to keep everything clean.
+I use US-Extended as my keyboard layout (The German keyboard layout doesn't work for me).

-I'm using a [Nord](https://arcticicestudio.github.io/nord/) inspired color scheme and a [monochrome](https://github.com/fxn/vim-monochrome) vim.
+I'm using [Solarized Light](https://ethanschoonover.com/solarized) as my color scheme.
 My font of choice is [Input](http://input.fontbureau.com) in 11px.
 I then work in full screen mode.
 This is how the entire thing looks like:

 ![Screenshot](dotfiles.png)